AlgoMaster Logo

 3.2 Class Relationships

-• BloomFilter uses HashStrategy: The filter uses strategies but doesn't own them.
-The same strategy could theoretically be shared across filters.
+• BloomFilter uses HashStrategy: The filter calls the hash strategy but doesn't own it.
+The same strategy instance could theoretically be shared across multiple filters.

 3.3 Key Design Patterns